 Trim the stalks and fronds off the fennel bulbs and set aside the fronds.
 Cut each bulb in quarters through the root.
 Cut each quarter into 1-inch-thick slices.
 Add to the bowl with the chicken.
 Mince about 1 tablespoon of fennel fronds and add to the bowl.

 Mince the garlic and add to the bowl.
 Finely grate the zest of the lemon into the bowl.
 Juice the lemon and add the juice to the bowl.
-Add the oil, white wine, season with the salt and a generous amount of black pepper, and toss to combine.
+Add the oil and white wine, season with the salt and a generous amount of black pepper, and toss to combine.

 Transfer the chicken mixture onto a large baking sheet.
 Arrange the fennel around the outside and place the chicken pieces closely together in the center.
 Pour any remaining juices from the bowl over the chicken.